Parallel Best Arm Identification in Heterogeneous Environments: The Impossibility Result

 \subsection{The Lower Bound for $K = 2$}

-In this section, we show the following lower bound result for the case of two agents. \begin{theorem} For any $1 \le R \le \frac{\log n}{24\log\log n}$, any $R$-round algorithm for the best arm identification problem in the non-IID collaborative learning model with two agents and $n$ arms has a speedup at most $1/n^{\frac{1}{25R}}$. \end{theorem}
+In this section, we show the following lower bound result for the case of two agents. \begin{theorem} For any $1 \le R \le \frac{\log n}{24\log\log n}$, any $R$-round $2$-agent algorithm that solves $n$-arm BAI in the heterogeneous CL model with probability $0.99$ needs to use at least $H n^{\frac{1}{25R}}$ time. \end{theorem}

-This subsection is devoted to prove Theorem~\ref{thm:lb-two}.
 By Yao's Minimax Lemma, we can just prove for any deterministic algorithm over the hard input distribution $(\pi^{\otimes n}\ |\ \E_1)$.

 We will first analyze the success probability of any deterministic algorithm $\A$ on input distribution $\pi^{\otimes n}$.
 We say $\A$ succeeds on an input instance $I$ if $\A$ outputs an index $i$ such that $\mu_i = \mu_*$.
 Note that there could be multiple $i \in [n]$ such that $\mu_i = \mu_*$ and $\A$ can output any index in this set.